Holistische Arts

 Follow-up treatments

 Treatments take place 1 to 2 times per week for several months.
-The duration of treatment depends on the frequency of the treatments, the type of HPV viruses, the viral load, and the response of the immune system.
+The duration of treatment depends on the frequency of treatments, the type of HPV viruses, the viral load, and the immune system's response.

 4